art-institute-of-chicago/gauguin-microsite/source/_artworks/casket.md

 creditAccessionNumber: "Loan courtesy of The Kelton Foundation, Santa Monica, California"
 ---

 The exterior of this box features Degas-like dancers and inlaid Japanese netsuke masks.
-Inside Gauguin carved a mummy-like figure.
+Inside Gauguin carved a figure that resembles a mummy.
 These elements reflect the transcultural borrowings that became his trademark.